rk2810/lazysetup/README.md

 # Lazy Script

-Just keep clone it in root directory as scripts and run ~/scripts/ba*
+Just keep it cloned in root directory as scripts and run ~/scripts/ba*

 Kek